 URL export configurations

-You can configure the data export by appending parameters to the URL, for example:
+You can tweak the data export by appending parameters to the URL for example:

 Important: always use a

 & before each additional parameter, for example https://api.orcascan.com/sheets/sJ0KYsnp-9b7Rl7i

 You’re done.
 Your Google Sheet will now mirror everything in your Orca Sheet.
 So if you add, update or delete a row inside Orca Scan, Google will automatically pull the changes into your Google Sheet.